General Jean Baptiste Juvénal Corbineau

 Pronunciation:

-The middle brother of three brothers who rose to prominence as army officers, Jean-Baptiste-Juvénal Corbineau first joined the army as a sous-lieutenant in the 18th regiment of cavalry in October of 1792.
-Serving with the Army of the North, in 1793 he joined he joined the 5th Hussars, received a promotion to lieutenant, and was wounded by a shot to the right shoulder.
-In 1794 Corbineau was serving near Cambrai where he was wounded by a shot to the right shoulder and taken prisoner.
+The middle brother of three brothers who rose to prominence as cavalry officers, Jean Baptiste Juvénal Corbineau, known as Juvénal Corbineau, first joined the army as a sous-lieutenant in the 18th Cavalry Regiment in October of 1792.
+Serving with the Army of the North, in 1793 he joined the 5th Hussars, received a promotion to lieutenant, and was wounded by a shot to the right shoulder.
+In 1794 Corbineau was serving near Cambrai when he was wounded by a shot to the right shoulder and taken prisoner.
 By early 1795 he was released and back with the French army to take part in the fighting at Bentheim where he distinguished himself.
-Over the next years Corbineau served in a variety of French armies, including the Army of the Sambre and Meuse, the Army of the Danube, and the Army of Switzerland.
+Over the following years Corbineau served in a variety of French armies, including the Army of the Sambre and Meuse, the Army of the Danube, and the Army of Switzerland.

 In 1800 Corbineau joined the Army of the Rhine and he was wounded that April by a shot to the thigh at Saint-Blaise.
 That December he fought at Lautreck.
-The next year he was promoted to lieutenant in the 5th Chasseurs à Cheval and served under his brother Constant Corbineau.
+In 1801 he was promoted to lieutenant in the 5th Chasseurs à Cheval and he served under his brother Constant Corbineau.
 Over the next few years Juvénal Corbineau served in garrison at Mainz and Coblentz and he received a promotion to capitaine.
-In 1803 he was sent to the Army of Hanover and where he was promoted to chef d'escadrons in 1804.
+In 1803 he was sent to the Army of Hanover where he was promoted to chef d'escadrons in 1804.
 Corbineau missed out on the major battles of 1805, but in 1806 he was appointed a major in the 10th Hussars.
-In early 1807 Corbineau was promoted to colonel of the 20th Dragoons in General Klein's division but his brother Constant was killed a month later at the Battle of Eylau while serving as an aide-de-camp to Napoleon.
-Corbineau continued to command dragoons throughout 1807.
+In early 1807 Corbineau was promoted to colonel of the 20th Dragoons in General Klein's division.
+The next month his brother Constant was killed at the Battle of Eylau while serving as an aide-de-camp to Napoleon.
+Juvénal Corbineau continued to command dragoons throughout 1807.

 In early 1814 Corbineau resumed his duties as aide-de-camp to Napoleon for the defense of France.
 In the aftermath and confusion of the darkness at the Battle of Brienne, a group of Cossacks attacked the Emperor Napoleon and his entourage.
-Corbineau was there and rushed to his defense, fighting off the Cossacks alongside the other headquarters staff.
-That March Corbineau took command of Reims, where he led a gallant defense of the city.
+Corbineau was there and rushed to Napoleon's defense, fighting off the Cossacks alongside the other headquarters staff.
+That March Corbineau took command of Reims, where he led a defense of the city.
 As it became clear that the city would fall and their retreat was cut off, Corbineau and some of his men changed into civilian clothes and hid within the city.
 That evening Napoleon arrived with reinforcements and during the night drove the Russians out of the city.
-Anxious to know the fate of his general and aide, Napoleon asked what had become of Corbineau, only to discover that one of the many men in the darkness in civilian clothing around him was Corbineau.2
+Anxious to know the fate of his general and aide, Napoleon asked what had become of Corbineau, only to discover that one of the many men in the darkness in civilian clothing around him was Corbineau.1 In recognition of his service, Corbineau was made a Count of the Empire.
+At the Battle of Arcis-sur-Aube, he was wounded in the head again, this time by the blast of a shell.
+A few months after Napoleon's abdication in April, Corbineau was named a Knight of Saint Louis but he was also one of the many officers put on non-activity by the restored Bourbons.

 With Napoleon's return to power in 1815 for the Hundred Days, Corbineau rallied to him and once again took up the duties of an aide-de-camp to the Emperor.
-In April he went to Lyon to organize the National Guard, and then in June he joined the Army of the North.
+In April he went to Lyon to organize the National Guard and then in June he joined the Army of the North.
 After the Battle of Waterloo, he took up a command helping to defend Paris before he was again put on non-activity by the returning Bourbons.
+He finally retired from the army in 1824.

-After the July Revolution of 1830 brought Louis-Philippe to power, Corbineau returned to the military.
-Ten years later in August of 1840 he arrested Louis-Napoleon Bonaparte, the future Napoleon III, at Boulogne.
+After the July Revolution of 1830 brought Louis Philippe to power, Corbineau returned to the military.
+In 1835 he was named a Peer of France.
+Five years later in August of 1840 he arrested Louis Napoleon Bonaparte, the future Napoleon III, at Boulogne when Bonaparte tried unsuccessfully to lead a coup.

 Notes